-For any golf group landing in La Romana, the debate is inevitable: Teeth of the Dog or Dye Fore?
+For any golf group landing in La Romana and staying in our golf villa collection, the debate is inevitable: Teeth of the Dog or Dye Fore?

 Both are Pete Dye masterpieces located within the same resort, yet they offer fundamentally different experiences.
 One is a historic “bucket list” legend, while the other is a sprawling, 27-hole modern giant.